tfoote/design/courses/getting-started-turtle/units/calibration.md

 	rosrun dynamic_reconfigure reconfigure_gui

 Then select the turtlebot_node and set the parameters.
+Return to the calibration step and repeat the process until both multipliers are close to 1.

+Once both correction parameters have converged to stable values, edit the turtlebot.launch file to use these parameters in the future.